canalplus/rx-player/doc/api/Miscellaneous/MetaPlaylist.md

     MetaPlaylist files!

-All those contents should be contiguous (meaning that the `endTime` of one should be the same value than the `startTime` of the following one).
+All those contents should be contiguous (meaning that the `endTime` of one should be the same value as the `startTime` of the following one).

 ## How to actually play a MetaPlaylist content